-- (ii) final settlement or adjudication on the matter of whether the change to the permit requires a permit amendment. - (B) If the permit amendment process results in the denial of an amendment, the permit as it existed before the permit amendment process shall be renewed under Section 36.1145 without penalty, unless Subsection (b) of that section applies to the applicant. - (C) The District may initiate an amendment to an operating permit, in connection with the renewal of a permit or otherwise, in accordance with the District's rules.
+(C) The District may initiate an amendment to an operating permit, in connection with the renewal of a permit or otherwise, in accordance with the District's rules.
 If the District initiates an amendment to an operating permit, the permit as it existed before the permit amendment process shall remain in effect until the conclusion of the permit amendment or renewal process, as applicable.

 RULE 8.6.
-AGGREGATION OF ANNUAL PRODUCTION
+AGGREGATION OF WITHDRAWAL

-In issuing an operating permit, the authorized annual production for a given well may be aggregated with the authorized annual production from other permitted wells within the same aquifer that are designated by the District, at the discretion of the District.
-Applicable spacing requirements and production allowances will be considered in determining whether or not to allow aggregation of annual production.
-A well owner with a number of wells that supply a single well system may apply for operating permits for the well system without being required to submit separate operating permit applications for each individual well.
-If granted by the District, each individual well will be issued an individual operating permit that authorizes an annual production amount pursuant to the applicable provisions of Rule 7.1, which will cross-reference the other operating permits to which it will be aggregated.
-The approved operating permits' wells may be produced in aggregate for the annual production acre-feet/year limit for the wells.
-Application fees apply to each requested aggregated well.
+In issuing an operating permit, the authorized withdrawal for a given well may be aggregated with the authorized withdrawal from other permitted wells within the same aquifer that are designated by the District, at the discretion of the District.
+Applicable spacing requirements and production allowances will be considered in determining whether or not to allow aggregation of withdrawal.
+For the purpose of categorizing wells by the amount of groundwater production, where wells are permitted with an aggregate withdrawal, the total authorized withdrawal will be assigned to the wells in aggregate, rather than only allocating to each well it's pro rata share of production.
+This will allow a well owner, with a number of water wells that supply a single well system, to apply for an operating permit for the well system without being required to apply for a separate operating permit for each individual well.